StanChart hires ex-Morgan Stanley banker for Middle East push

-DUBAI Asia-focused bank Standard Chartered (STAN.L) has hired Sarmad Lone, previously with Morgan Stanley Inc (MS.N), to help boost the lender's business with top international companies in the Middle East and north Africa.
+DUBAI, July 30 Asia-focused bank Standard Chartered has hired Sarmad Lone, previously with Morgan Stanley Inc, to help boost the lender's business with top international companies in the Middle East and north Africa.

 Lone has joined the British lender as its regional head for global corporates for Middle East, North Africa and Pakistan (MENAP), a Standard Chartered spokesman said in an emailed statement on Tuesday.

-Standard Chartered, which makes about four-fifths of its earnings in Asia and the Middle East, is aiming to further "institutionalize" its business in the region by focusing on bigger clients and corporates, a banking source told Reuters, speaking on condition of anonymity.
+Standard Chartered, which makes about four-fifths of its earnings in Asia and the Middle East, is aiming to further "institutionalise" its business in the region by focussing on bigger clients and corporates, a banking source told Reuters, speaking on condition of anonymity.

 Middle East and other South Asia markets contributed around 11.7 percent of Standard Chartered's $19.07 billion of operating income in 2012, according to the bank's 2012 annual report.
 The region includes the bank's operations in countries such as UAE, Pakistan, Bangladesh and Bahrain.